Apple silicon: U-series SiPs (Ultra-wideband)

 The U series is a family of systems in a package (SiP) implementing ultra-wideband (UWB) radio.

 Apple U1

-The Apple U1 is used in the iPhone 11/11 Pro series through the iPhone 14/14 Pro series (excluding the second and third generation iPhone SE), Apple Watch Series 6 through Series 8, Apple Watch Ultra (1st generation), HomePod (2nd generation), HomePod Mini, AirTag, and the charging case for AirPods Pro (2nd generation).
+The Apple U1 is used in the iPhone 11/11 Pro series through the iPhone 14/14 Pro series (excluding the second and third generation iPhone SE), Apple Watch Series 6 through Series 8, Apple Watch Ultra (1st generation), HomePod (2nd generation), HomePod Mini, AirTag (first generation), and the charging case for AirPods Pro (2nd generation).

 Apple U2

-The Apple U2 (also referred to by Apple as its "Second-generation Ultra Wideband chip") is used in the iPhone 15/15 Pro series and newer (excluding iPhone 16e), iPhone Air, Apple Watch Series 9 and newer, Apple Watch Ultra 2 and newer, and the charging case for AirPods Pro (3rd generation).
+The Apple U2 (also referred to by Apple as its "Second-generation Ultra Wideband chip") is used in the iPhone 15/15 Pro series and newer (excluding iPhone 16e and iPhone 17e), iPhone Air, Apple Watch Series 9 and newer, Apple Watch Ultra 2 and newer, the charging case for AirPods Pro (3rd generation) and the AirTag (second generation).